madsfolmann/RestaurantOrderingAPI/README.md

 # Restaurant Ordering API
-An ASP.NET Core WebAPI (.NET 8) for digitalising a restaurant: Includes user management, product catalog, ingredients and allergens, basket and order processing, JWT authentication with refresh tokens, and a comprehensive set of endpoints.
+An ASP.NET Core WebAPI (.NET 8) for digitalising a restaurant: Includes user management, product catalog, ingredients and allergens, basket and order processing, JWT authentication, and a comprehensive set of endpoints.

 # Features